hectorsalvador/123bigdata/README.md

 - Data was uploaded to an S3 bucket: s3://hectorsalvador-spr16-cs123-uchicago-edu/yellow

 ### 1. Counting taxi rides by event
-- We counted how many taxi rides occurred in a three-hour frame since the beginning of each event (as marked by the API).
-Running one month file with 20 instances on AWS takes about 24 minutes (e.g. using python3 ~/…/map_taxi_events.py -r emr s3://…/yellow_tripdata_2013-03.csv )
+- We counted how many taxi rides occurred in a three-hour frame since the beginning of each event (as marked by the API), at a distance no greater than 200 meters from the venue coordinates.
+- Running one month file with 20 instances on AWS takes about 24 minutes (e.g. using python3 ~/…/map_taxi_events.py -r emr s3://…/yellow_tripdata_2013-03.csv )

 ### 2. Comparing taxi demand before and after Uber started operations in NYC
-- Results were later analyzed
+- Results were separately analyzed using a spreadsheet.
+We divided total counts by total capacity of venues (in the case of Madison Square Garden) to compare before and after Uber operations.

 ## Task B: Destination likelihood